 The only time I ever felt fear during my 2 weeks in Israel occurred halfway up the hill.
 Upon discussing it with my family, I discovered we all have different memories of what happened.
 I remember us resting on a bench or a rock.
 My daughter, Krista, remembers us walking.
 However it worked out, one thing clear to me was that a young boy, about 7 or 8 years of age, pulled out a gun and pointed it at my family.

 I sat there in shock and fear wondering what to do, sick over the weapon directed at my husband and children.
 It seemed like the longest time before I noticed that our Canadian military friend didn’t show symptoms of stress.
 I realized that he felt more than calm military composure.
-That he must recognize the boy held a toy gun even though it seemed very real to me.
+He must have recognized the boy held a toy gun even though it seemed very real to me.
 A few tense moments passed for me and my family and then the boy ran away, bringing relief to my heart.

 This was seriously not what I was planning on for a peaceful Sunday walk!
 I no longer stressed over the things we might be missing.
 I was just grateful to have my family safe and well.